 After parsing, pipe the abstract syntax tree through the preprocessor command.
-The format of the input and ouput of the preprocessor are not yet documented.
+The module Ast\mapper, described in section 23.1, implements the external interface of a preprocessor.

 -principal

 Check information path during type-checking, to make sure that all types are derived in a principal way.
 When using labelled arguments and/or polymorphic methods, this flag is required to ensure future versions of the compiler will be able to infer types correctly, even if internal algorithms change.
 All programs accepted in -principal mode are also accepted in the default mode with equivalent types, but different binary signatures, and this may slow down type checking; yet it is a good idea to use it once before publishing source code.